Travel startups cry foul over what Google’s doing with their data – TechCrunch

 Another German travel startup — Munich-based FlixBus — was also willing to go on the record with concerns about the impact of Google’s market power on the sector, despite not being in the same position as its business is not an aggregator.

-Nonetheless, FlixBus Jochen Engert, founder and CEO, called on regional lawmakers to act against what he described as Google’s “systematic abuses” of market dominance.
+Nonetheless, FlixBus founder and CEO Jochen Engert called on regional lawmakers to act against what he described as Google’s “systematic abuses” of market dominance.

-“We call on the politicians in Germany and the EU to now work for fair competition on the Internet.
+“We call on the politicians in Germany and the EU to now work for fair competition on the internet.
 It must be forbidden that monopolistic companies like Google abuse their market power, especially in times of crisis, and prevent competition for the benefit of the customer due to their dominance,” he told us.
 “Google systematically abuses its dominant market position to seal off access to customers from competitors and gets away with it time and again.
 It is only a matter of time before other industries and business models, in addition to travel, hotel and flight bookings, are permanently threatened.

-“For FlixMobility [FlixBus’ parent company] as an internationally positioned market leader with its own platform, technology and our unique content, the situation is more relaxed than for smaller start-ups or those which also aggregate content such as Google.
+“For FlixMobility [FlixBus’ parent company] as an internationally positioned market leader with its own platform, technology and our unique content, the situation is more relaxed than for smaller startups or those which also aggregate content such as Google.
 Nevertheless, in our opinion Google should be obliged to list and market its own products in search results on an equal footing with comparable offers.
 Here regulation must not stand by and watch for too long, but must react before Google irretrievably controls customer access and excludes competition.”

 GetYourGuide’s Reck expressed hope that German lawmakers might be able to offer more expeditious relief to the sector than the European Commission — whose competition investigations typically grind through the details for years.